Yunxiang-Li/Cpp_Primer/Chapter 7. Classes/Chapter 7.Classes.md

 };
 ```

-no.

-std::string is not a literal type, and it can be verified by following codes:
+No. A literal class requires that each member of class should be literal type.
+However, here `std::string` type is not a literal type.